pfiziev/BS-Seeker/README.md

 	  -x, --rm-SX           Removed reads with tag 'XS:i:1', which would be considered as not fully converted by bisulfite treatment
+	  -r READ_NO, --read-no=READ_NO
+		                The least number of reads covering one site to be shown in wig file [1]

 Example :